-Section 4.1 Until your membership ends, you are still a member of our plan covered if they are filled at a network pharmacy including through our mail-order pharmacy services.
+Section 4.1 Until your membership ends, you are still a member of our plan

 If you leave Bright Advantage Choice (PPO), it may take time before your membership ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)
 During this time, you must continue to get your medical care and prescription drugs through our plan.